FagnerMartinsBrack/medium-watcher/README.md

 });
 ```

-If you implement a new Notification Target, follow the docs.
+If you implement a new Notification Target, follow the docs [here](src/notification-targets/README.md).

 ### How to use it